 - A Song of Ice and Fire:

 - Gregor Clegane, towards Sandor and their unnamed baby sister.
 He kills the little girl and almost does the same to the little boy, leaving him badly scarred.

 - Viserys Targaryen is this towards his younger sister Daenerys.
 For 14 years he did the best he could before bitterness, paranoia, and possibly genetic madness turned him into what he was.
 Dany thought well enough of him to name one of her dragons, albeit the smallest one, after him after all.

-- Theon Greyjoy's memory of his brothers Rodrik and Maron are cheifly of "Rodrik's drucken cuff and Maron's cruel japes.
+- Theon Greyjoy's memory of his brothers Rodrik and Maron are chiefly of "Rodrik's drucken cuff and Maron's cruel japes".
 It seems to run in the Greyjoy family.
 Theon's uncle Aeron still has nightmares about his older brother Euron Crow's Eye.
 It's strongly implied Euron actually raped Aeron.